onzfonz/comp227/src/content/8/en/part8b.md

 });
 ```

-Everything else seems to be working just fine but, as you'd expect, the *req* and *res* parameters of *app.get* need typing.
+Everything else seems to be working just fine but, as you'd expect, the `req` and `res` parameters of `app.get` need typing.
 If you look carefully, VSCode is also complaining about the importing of Express.
-You can see a short yellow line of dots under *require*.
+You can see a short yellow line of dots under `require`.
 Let's hover over the problem:

 ![vscode warning to change require to import](../../images/8/6.png)

-The complaint is that the *'require' call may be converted to an import*.
+The complaint is that the `'require' call may be converted to an import`.
 Let us follow the advice and write the import as follows:

 ```js
 import express from 'express';
 ```

-**NB**: VSCode offers you the possibility to fix the issues automatically by clicking the <i>Quick Fix...</i> button.
+**NB**: VSCode offers you the possibility to fix the issues automatically by clicking the ***Quick Fix...*** button.
 Keep your eyes open for these helpers/quick fixes; listening to your editor usually makes your code better and easier to read.
 The automatic fixes for issues can be a major time saver as well.